feathersjs-ecosystem/authentication-oauth1/README.md

 # @feathersjs/authentication-oauth1

 > __Important:__ The code for this module has been moved into the main Feathers repository at [feathersjs/feathers](https://github.com/feathersjs/feathers) ([package direct link](https://github.com/feathersjs/feathers/tree/master/packages/authentication-oauth1)).
 Please open issues and pull requests there.
-There are no changes necessary in your existing Feathers applications.
+No changes in your existing Feathers applications are necessary.

 [![Build Status](https://travis-ci.org/feathersjs/authentication-oauth1.png?branch=master)](https://travis-ci.org/feathersjs/authentication-oauth1)